MainframeOS/swarmchat/dapp/README.md

 - `npm install` to install the dependencies (must be done first).
 - `npm start` to run the app locally and watch for changes.
 - `npm run-script build` to build the assets into the `build` folder.
+- `npm run-script upload` to upload the assets to the local Swarm node.

 ### Publishing a new version

 1. Run `npm run-script build` to build the app contents.
-1. Edit the `build/index.html` file to remove the leading `/` in the assets URLs, ex `/static/js/main.a60f8906.js` should be changed to `static/js/main.a60f8906.js`.
-1. Run `swarm --defaultpath ./build/index.html --recursive up ./build` to upload the contents to Swarm.
+1. Run `npm run-script upload` to upload the contents to the local Swarm node.
 1. Use the returned hash to access the app using the `bzz` protocol.

 ## License